 Solicitors are trained lawyers who give advice on legal matters, take action for their clients and represent their clients in court.

 There are solicitors’ offices throughout the UK.
 It is important to find out which aspects of law a solicitor specialises in and to check that they have the right experience to help you with your case.
-Many advertise in local newspapers and in Yellow Pages.
-The Citizens Advice Bureau (www.citizensadvice.org.uk) can give you names of local solicitors and which areas of law they specialise in.
+Many advertise in local newspapers.
+Citizens Advice (www.citizensadvice.org.uk) can give you names of local solicitors and which areas of law they specialise in.
 You can also get this information from the Law Society (www.lawsociety.org.uk) in England and Wales, the Law Society of Scotland (www.lawscot.org.uk) or the Law Society of Northern Ireland (www.lawsoc-ni.org).
 Solicitors’ charges are usually based on how much time they spend of a case.
 It is very important to find out at the start how much a case is likely to cost.

 Check that you understand